 This Vegan Shawarma recipe is all your Middle Eastern dreams packed into a pita!
 This recipe is super easy to make and can either be presented really simply in a pita on a platter with a variety of pickles, olives and dips.

 It’s really up to you how much time you would like to spend presenting it but the beauty is, it can be really simple!
 In some countries, Shawarma is also referred to as a vegan doner kebab.

 Shawarma is typically made with meat, and of course, it’s our job as vegan recipe makers to veganise classics!
-Traditionally, the meat is sliced from a rotisserie and served with tzatziki sauce, pickles and a variety of salad including pickled red cabbage.
+Traditionally, the meat is sliced from a rotisserie and served with tzatziki sauce, pickles and a variety of salad including pickled red cabbage and Israeli salad.

 Ordinarily, shawarma is served in a cone shape, wrapped in a warm flat bread, or in some cases, a pita pocket.

 A lot of my dishes are inspired by travelling and I really loved the food in places like Turkey, Israel and Jordan.
 I have used this inspiration and made my own take on a vegan shawarma recipe.